sbrl/Minetest-WorldEditAdditions/.docs/specs/WorldEditAdditionsSchematic_v1.md

 <digit> ::= 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9
 ```

-There are currently 2 data tables that are stored in schematics, that MUST be present in the following orders.
+There are currently the following data tables that are stored in schematics, that MUST be present in the following orders, depending on the type of schematic file (see [types of schematic](#types-of-schematic)).

 For **full** schematic files: